ondraveres/MyExplainMill/docs/src/masks.md

 	- `partialeval` 	identify subset of `model`, sample `ds`, and structural mask `mk` that are sensitive to `masks` and evaluate and replace the rest of the model, sample, and masks by `identity`, `ArrayNode`, and `EmptyMask`.
 Partial evaluation is useful when we are explaining only subset of full mask (e.g. level-by-level) explanation.

+	- If an inner node has an explainable mask, which at the moment is only `BagNode` which has `BagMask`, then a following situation can happen. `BagMask` indicates that some instance from some bag has to be present in the explanation.
+But the childs of `BagMask` all indicate an empty explanation, i.e. all items in childs of `BagMask` are not present. **As of now, this sample will have `Mill` representation as a bag containing single instance but that instance will be all empty.** The problem is that this is not representable in JSON, as the export to JSON will contain an empty array.

+	How we can solve it?
+		+ `getindex(ds::BagNode, m::BagMask)` we query childnodes about the presence of childs and adjust the mask on items in `BagMask` accordingly.
+The drawback is that (a) we need to introduce one more api function `present(m::AbstractStructureMask, obs)`, which will return present observations in childs.
+If one explains a structure with many nested bags, the above call will be issued on each level, leading to unnecessary overhead.
+The solution to this might be to add some tracking to the BagNodes, which would be complicated I guess.
+Let's give the above thing a shot.
+		+ At the moment I do not know about other solution.
+The above might be slow, but let's do it first right and then fast.

 * Each structural mask will contain a `SomeMask<:AbstractVectorMask` which will behave like a vector.
 It will implement
 	- `prunemask(m)` used for subsetting of a sample `ds[prunemask(m)]`